Chronic Wasting Disease - Surveillance and Collection Sites

 Testing Elk, Moose, and Deer Prior to Deer Gun Season

 If you wish to keep the head, you may also bring it to one of the Game and Fish Department offices to be sampled during business hours.
+Because of COVID restrictions, you must call ahead to schedule an appointment during business hours.
+Note: Transportation restrictions still apply.

 Sites that are not staffed during business hours will have freezers available where heads can be dropped off.
 Drop-off instructions can be found above and on each freezer.